John Spilman: Paper making

 The works became a major source of local employment, with some 600 workers.

-Spilman secured a patent dated February 7th, 1589 giving him a monopoly in buying materials for making white paper and preventing anyone from setting up in competition without his permission.
+Spilman had licence to buy linen rags for paper making in January 1589.
+He secured a patent dated 7 February 1589 giving him a monopoly in buying materials for making white paper and preventing anyone from setting up in competition without his permission.
 This monopoly was extended by a further 14 years in July 1597 and effectively prevented other mills from making highly prized white paper (most rival concerns were engaged in producing inferior quality brown paper).

 Spilman is also reputed to have been responsible for introducing lime (linden; Tilia) trees into the UK.

 Goldsmith to Queen Elizabeth

 In 1587, Elizabeth asked Spilman, her household goldsmith, to employ English and foreign ("stranger") diamond cutters, ruby cutters, agate cutters, clockmakers, goldsmiths, and wire workers.
-In January 1589 he was ordered to make gold buttons for the queen from two old gold collars which were formed of "S" shaped pieces and knots of gold, with enamelled gold roses.
+In January 1589 he was ordered to make gold buttons for the queen from two old gold collars which were formed of S-shaped pieces and knots of gold, with enamelled gold roses.

 In 1593 Richard Butler, captain of one of Walter Raleigh's ships, said Spilman dealt in jewels at court, was about 38 and had a long chestnut beard and a scar on his forehead.
 He thought he was Flemish.